-District officials may conduct searches of students, their belongings, and their vehicles in accordance with law and district policy.
+District officials search students, their belongings, and their vehicles in accordance with law and district policy.
 Searches of students will be conducted without discrimination, based on, for example, reasonable suspicion, voluntary consent, or pursuant to district policy providing for suspicionless security procedures, including the use of metal detectors.